 You can measure the effectiveness of this tactic by creating a unique campaign URL for your team for each article.
 Then, email or Slack key team members individually to ask them to promote the content.

-We use Google’s campaign builder for this.
-Be sure to set up guidelines for naming campaigns, to insure results are easy to understand.
+Be sure to set up guidelines for naming campaigns, to ensure results are easy to understand.

 Also, there’s one last advanced tactic that you can use to promote your content: Influencer Outreach

-We’ve written extensively about how to do influencer outreach, and we highly recommend giving it a read.
+We’ve written about how to do influencer outreach, and we recommend giving it a read.